fbergama/computer_architectures_lab/examples/07-password/README.md

 To do so, we have to enter a password composed by 16 characters (does not matter which ones) followed by the bytes `0xf4`, `0x02` and `0x40`.
-Since we cannot insert those bytes with the keyboard, we'll use the echo command and pipe the output to the ./password standard input in this way:
+Since we cannot insert those bytes with the keyboard, we'll use the echo command and pipe the output to the `./password` standard input in this way:

 ```
 echo -n -e "0000000000000000\\xf4\\x02\\x40" | ./password
 ```

-the output should be like:
+the output should be something like:

 ```
 Enter password: